Pernod Ricard to cease operations in Russia

-Ending the distribution of the local portfolio is a process that Pernod Ricard expects to take "some months" to complete, the group said in a statement on its website.
+Ending the distribution of the local portfolio, which includes brands such as Armenian brandy Ararat, is a process that Pernod Ricard expects to take "some months" to complete, the group said in a statement on its website.

+A spokesperson for Pernod Ricard said the company, which owns international brands such as Martell cognac and Beefeater gin, would keep a "limited team" in Russia in order to eventually resume business in the future.

+Downsizing local operations would mean the loss of around 300 jobs in Russia, she said.

 Last month, Pernod Ricard had said it was suspending exports entirely of its premium vodka Absolut to Russia, having previously reduced sales following Moscow's invasion of Ukraine.